-Principle: If we are to teach the Bible as Christians, we must show the gospel (the death and resurrection of Jesus Christ and what it means) at every point.
-Otherwise, we resort to frameworks.
+Principle: If we are to teach the Bible as Christians, we must show a legitimate connection from our text to the gospel of Jesus Christ.

-Explanation: After the resurrection, in Luke 24, Jesus shows the disciples how the Old Testament Scriptures point to him and his work on the cross.
+Explanation: After the resurrection, in Luke 24, Jesus shows the disciples how the Old Testament Scriptures point to him.
 He also declares that they will be (apostolic) witnesses of this gospel to the end of the earth.
-And the content of those Scriptures and that witness has to do with four things: his suffering and resurrection, repentance and forgiveness.
-In other words, the text of the Old and New Testaments center on the cross of Jesus Christ.
-If we are to faithfully teach God’s Word in light of the gospel, we must find the relationship between our text and the cross.
+And the content of those Scriptures and that witness specifically point to two things: his suffering/death and resurrection (which anticipate the intended response of repentance and the result of forgiveness).
+In other words, the text of the Old and New Testaments points to the cross and the empty tomb of Jesus Christ.
+If we are to faithfully teach God’s Word in light of the gospel, we must find the legitimate relationship between our text and this gospel of Jesus Christ.

-Strategies: develop a good sense of Biblical Theology, consider plot lines and theological themes, typology,and analogy (including contrast and irony), New Testament references
+Strategies: note any cross-references to the other Testament, develop a good sense of Biblical Theology, consider historical fulfillment and theological themes, use typology and analogy (including contrast and irony), know how key doctrines relate

 Listen: David Helm at the 2010 Lookout Mountain Workshop [mp3, 38mb]